 Who Benefits from Implants?

 Patients who have a single missing tooth, especially a chewing tooth, could benefit from this procedure.
 Although rare, it is a possibility that a patient might not be a good candidate for implants.
 On occasion, additional surgery may be necessary to help ensure adequate bone support for the implants that are placed.
+Want to explore additional option?
+Curious about implant dentures?
+Learn more from our dentist in Lincoln, NE about implant dentures.

 The information on this page was written by Dr. Christine Bergman.